 If a student will be withdrawing completely from a term, they must do so according to Normandale's withdrawal policies.

 The transaction must be completed in person or via Normandale's online system.

-If done through the online system, the student MUST contact the Business Office at 952-358-8227.
+If done through the online system, the student MUST contact the Payments and Billing Office at 952-358-8227.
 The withdraw must be completed by the published deadlines and the student is responsible for understanding the impact of such action on their student account.